 Whether you work on a construction site, at a retail store, or you are stuck in a cubicle all day, you have probably seen posters with the name “OSHA” on them.
 You also may have had to skim through contracts or procedures at meetings about OSHA’s policies for safety in the workplace.

 Despite this, most people don’t give a whole lot of thought to OSHA.
-It’s just another workplace regulation that’s there in the background, and it doesn’t impact you beyond the possibility of having to wear certain equipment or obey specific procedures.
+It’s just another workplace regulation that’s in the background.
+Beyond the possibility of having to wear certain equipment or obey specific procedures, it doesn’t impact you.

 That’s the way OSHA is supposed to work.
 It’s something that you barely notice.
 It’s just part of the regular routine.